pralayaPanta/AI-900/1-Fundamental of Machine Learning.md

 ### Deep Learning
 - advanced form of machine learning that tries to emulate learning process of human brain
-- creation of an artificial neural network
+- creation of an artificial **neural network**
   - are made up of multiple layers of neurons - deeply nested function
+    - input layers >> hidden layers >> ouput layers
-  - each nuron is a function that operates on an input value and a **weight**
+  - each neuron is a function that operates on an input value and a **weight**
   - the function is wrapped in an activation function that determines whether to pass the output on
   - deep neural network DNNs
+- What is Feed Forward FNN?
+  - Neural Networks where connections between nodes do not form a cycle
+    - always move forward
+- What is Backpropagation BP?
+  - Moves backwards through the neural network adjusting weights to improve outcome in next iterations
+- Loss function
+  - a function that compares the ground truth to the prediction to determine the error rate
+  - essentially, how bad the network performed
+- Activation function  - an algorithm applied to a hidden layer node that affects connected output eg ReLu
+- Dense   - when the next layer increases the amount of nodes
+- Sparse  - when the next layer decreases the amount of nodes

 #### How does a neural network learn?
 1. The training and validation datasets are defined, and the training features are fed into the input layer.